fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 ### How to upgrade _BeoLiving Intelligence_ to PRO mode?

-_BeoLiving Intelligence_ could be upgraded through its web interface pressing in "_BASIC_" at upper-left top bar and clicking at "_Click to upgrade_" link in _License type_.
+_BeoLiving Intelligence_ could be upgraded through its web interface pressing in "_ESSENTIAL_" at upper-left top bar and clicking at "_Click to upgrade_" link in _License type_.

 ### How do I get my _BeoLiving Intelligence_ IP address?